-Steel or Gut? the best strings for the double bass
+Steel or Gut? the best strings for the double bass(Letto 204 volte)

-Steel or Gut?
+Steel or Intestine?

-However: gut is undoubtedly better.
+However: without a doubt, the gut is better.

 Anonymous Italian instrument – late 18th century